invictus-integration/docs-ifa/dashboard/alerting.md

 ### Invictus Error Check

 This query type will filter logs on Azure Logs by the "InvictusImportJobFlowErrorAlert" property.
 The ImportJob will log a message for each Flow that triggers an error.
-An example how the alert settings for this flow could be set:
+An example of how the alert settings for this flow could be set:

 - Frequency: 10
 - Time Window: 10
 - Trigger Threshold Operator: GreaterThan
 - Threshold: 0

-This will create a rule to run every 10 minutes, scans the logs for the last 10 minutes and if the returned value is greater than the threshold, it means that the flow has failing messages, thus triggers the alert on Azure.
+This will create a rule to run every 10 minutes, scans the logs for the last 10 minutes and if the returned value is greater than the threshold, it means that the flow has failed messages, thus triggers the alert on Azure.

 ### AzureResultCount

-This basically enables the Script field which will accept custom Azure Alert Syntax.
+This will enable custom scripts with the Azure Alert syntax.
 If you require further information about this type of syntax please refer to the official documentation by Microsoft.